Royal Yachting Association (RYA) Powerboat Driving Courses, Lessons & Experiences

-Dates: In the activities calendar to the right.
+Dates: In the activities schedule on this page.

 The RYA is authorised by the Maritime and Coastguard Agency (MCA) to issue a UK ICC to the nationals of ANY country EXCEPT:

 UNLESS the RYA has been given written permission to do so by the Government of the relevant country.

 The ICC we issue allows the holder to drive powerboats up to 10 metres in length on coastal water.
 If you want to be able to drive on inland waterways too, see CEVNI test below